WilliamFernsCodes/cash-register-project/README.md

 3. JavaScript

 ## Project Motive:
-This is a certification project (meaning, I have to build it on my own) for <a href="https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/" target="_blank">freeCodeCamp JavaScript Algorithms and Data Structures (Beta) Course.
+This is a certification project (meaning, I have to build it on my own) for <a href="https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/" target="_blank">freeCodeCamp JavaScript Algorithms and Data Structures (Beta) Course</a>.
 It is the second last certification project for the course.</a>.

 ## Contributions:
 If you really like the Cash Register Project, and you see something you can improve, feel free to **fork** this repository, make your changes, and submit a pull request.
 If you see any spelling mistake on this markdown file, or on the website, please make an **issue**, so that I can fix it.
 Thanks.
 Recommendations on how I can improve it would be great.